 She supports the PSC program management including student training, patient scheduling, and developing tools to improve the program workflow.

-Karina is a member of the Harvard College Class of 2025.
-She is studying Molecular & Cellular Biology with a secondary in Global Health and Health Policy on the pre-med track.
+Kevin is a member of the Harvard College Class of 2026, and is concentrating in Neuroscience with a secondary in Chemistry.

-Lani Tran is an undergraduate researcher working with the MGH Patient Support Corps.
-She is a rising sophomore at Harvard College (Class of 2026) planning to concentrate in Biomedical Engineering with a secondary in Computer Science.
+Lani Tran is the volunteer coordinator of the MGH Patient Support Corps.
+She is a senior at Harvard College (Class of 2026) concentrating in Biomedical Engineering with a secondary in Global Health & Health Policy.

-At Harvard College, Lani works as an Emergency Medical Technician (EMT) through CrimsonEMS.
+At Harvard, Lani develops medical devices and works as an Emergency Medical Technician (EMT).
 She hopes to pursue a career in emergency medicine.
 She wants to help those who seek immediate attention and aren’t regularly able to receive it due to barriers.

 Sneha is a member of the Harvard College Class of 2026.
 She plans to study Anthropology and Applied Math: Biology.